slatouche/Dev_Team_Or_Bust/README.md

     - ☑ Manually add some placeholder data to SqlServer TestModel DB
     - ☑ Swap mock repo for implementation using DBContext
     - ☑ Able to load data from Sql Server DB using postman
-    - ☐ Setup DTO's with AutoMapper for CRUD operations to/from DB
+    - ☑ Setup DTO's with AutoMapper for CRUD operations to/from DB
         - Add AutoMapper Service to startup
         - DTO for CRUD (DTO also to not return TestInt)
         - Mapper Profile for DTO
         - Implement DTOs in controller
         - Add CRUD + SaveChanges to Interface
         - Add to Repo Implementation
-    - ☐ More TBA
+    - ☑ Test EF WebAPI project with CRUD working